mitmedialab/rr_interaction/README.md

 `ROBOT  FIDGET  SPEECH`

+You can tell the robot to look at different preset things, including the USER, TABLET, UP, DOWN, LEFT, and RIGHT.
+The presets (defined in `src/rr_commons.py`) assume that the tablet is placed stageright of the robot (i.e., on the robot's left if you are facing the robot).
+For example:

+`ROBOT  LOOKAT  USER`

 The robot commands also include a few special commands that indicate that one of the robot commands from a special list such as `STORY_INTROS` or `STORY_CLOSINGS` should be used, such as: